 Thanks Stata Corp. for providing free-of-charge Stata 16 licenses for all my "gravity for autism" courses!
 I have found Stata cheat sheets very useful for teaching my gravity course.

 Thanks to my colleagues and friends Drs.
 Robert Koopman, Roberta Piermartini, and Robert Teh at the World Trade Organization for giving me the opportunity to write the "Advanced Guide for Trade Policy Analysis with Gravity", and to teach gravity to many policy makers from developing countries.

-I thank Lee Malone, an extremely talented photographer, who created my “gravity for autism” logo and also Alex’s pictures with the flags of the countries where I presented.
-Thanks, Lee,, for your great work and big heart!
+I thank Lee Malone, an extremely talented young photographer, who created my “gravity for autism” logo and also Alex’s pictures with the flags of the countries where I presented.
+Thanks, Lee, for your great work and big heart!
 Check out Lee’s amazing work at http://leemalone.co.uk.

-I was honored to be selected to enter the Fulbright Specialist Roster in 2019, and to hear that a project to teach “gravity for autism” in Bulgaria has been approved by the U.S. Sate Department.
+I was honored to be selected on the Fulbright Specialist Roster in 2019, and in 2020 a project to teach “gravity for autism” in Bulgaria was approved by the U.S. Sate Department.
 Cannot wait for travel to resume, so I can give back to my alma mater, the "D.A.
 Tzenov" Academy of Economics, Svishtov.

-I am very grateful to the Drexel University’s Office for Global Engagement fur supporting my gravity for autism initiative with a an International Experience Funding Award, which allowed me to deliver some of my “gravity for autism” presentations.
+I am very grateful to the Drexel University’s Office for Global Engagement for supporting my gravity for autism initiative with an International Experience Funding Award, which allowed me to deliver some of my “gravity for autism” presentations.